Maison Frédéric Magnien

 A succulent, older-vine selection of peerless Burgundian Chardonnay from top villages-level vineyards, cared for organically.
 A picture-perfect Puligny, with ripe citrus and herbal, mineral energy.

 Cool, red-fruit flavors and smooth tannins.
 Sourced from a single vineyard in Chambolle-Musigny called ‘Graviers,’ not far from villages-level vineyard ‘Les Herbues.’
-Vines 40+ years old.
-Pinot Noir here comes with a refined, mineral edge
+Pinot Noir here comes with a refined, mineral edge and concentration is spectacular, sourced from older vines.
+(As of the 2021 vintage, this Bourgogne Rouge wine is now classified as Bourgogne Côte d’Or.)

 Côte de Nuits-Villages Rouge ‘Croix Violette’

-‘Croix Violette’ is a small plot surrounded by a stone wall, neighboring an active cloister (the Violet Cross) in the village of Brochon.
-Vines on average 50 years old.
-True to its name, fruit here is purple, regal, refined; very juicy and spiced
+‘Croix Violette’ is a small plot surrounded by a stone wall, neighboring an ancient cloister (the Violet Cross) in the village of Brochon.
+True to its name, fruit here is purple, regal, refined; very juicy and spiced.
+A classic Pinot Noir with poise and elegance.

 Marsannay Rouge 'Saint-Jacques'